-If you’re a software developer, or you own a software, you can let other parties use this software for some profit.
+If you’re a software developer, or you own software, you can let other parties use your product for a share of the profits.
+In today’s digital economy, licensing is an excellent way to expand your business’s reach and monetise your proprietary technology.

 How Does Licensing Work?

-In this context, the licensor is allowing the licensee to use the licensor’s IP, and the terms would be set out in an IP Licence Agreement.
+In this context, the licensor is allowing the licensee to use their IP, with all details clearly set out in an IP Licence Agreement.
+If you’re interested in understanding the legal underpinnings of these agreements, our Software Licence Agreement resource provides comprehensive insights.

 Can I Licence My Software?